5 Reasons Selling Your Coin Collection at an Estate Sale Is a Terrible Idea

 They aren’t there to pay what things are worth.
 They want deep discounts for two reasons.
 Either they want to have things they couldn’t normally afford, or they want to buy low and sell high.

 When you put your valuable coin collection up for sale in this environment, you should expect to receive very little for it.
-After all, coin buyers who are willing to pay reasonable prices for coins go straight to the places that specialize in selling coins.
+After all, coin buyers who are willing to pay market rates for coins go straight to the source; that is, places that specialize in selling coins.

-They know they can find what they want there and be assured that the coins are authentic, graded accurately, and taken care of well.
+They know they can find what they want there and be assured that the coins are authentic, accurately graded, priced, and preserved properly.

 Other Ways to Sell Your Coin Collection

 Once you see that estate sales are not the right venue for selling your coin collection, where does that leave you?
 Where and how should you sell your collection now?

 Here are some ideas to get you started.